Abstract

 The TYPO3 Core explicitly documents: The DataHandler is stateful and must be re-instantiated for every logical operation.
 Reusing it across multiple independent operations is an anti-pattern.

-During its lifecycle, a DataHandler instance accumulates significant internal state: error logs, copy mappings, MM relation stores, and ID remap stacks.
-When processing thousands of records, these internal arrays grow continuously – leading to increasing memory consumption and non-linear performance degradation.
+Over its lifecycle, a DataHandler instance accumulates significant internal state: error logs, copy mappings, MM relation stores, and ID remap stacks.
+When processing thousands of records, these internal arrays grow continuously, driving up memory consumption and causing non-linear performance degradation.

-This pattern also applies to the TYPO3 QueryBuilder: identical performance issues arise when reusing it within loops.
-The pattern is clear: These components are designed for discrete, atomic operations – using them in long-running loops fundamentally conflicts with their stateful architecture.
+The same applies to the TYPO3 QueryBuilder: identical issues arise when it is reused within loops.
+The pattern is clear.
+These components are designed for discrete, atomic operations, and using them in long-running loops fundamentally conflicts with their stateful architecture.

 Quantitative Performance Analysis